g4rf/g4rf-eventkrake/README.md

 ### \Eventkrake\Event

+Represents individual events and the additional info display and the admin meta box generation.

-Represents individual events.
-To create them, the static function `Event::Factory($id)` should be used, as this creates one event per date and returns all events as an array.
+To create single Events use the static function `Event::Factory($id)` as this creates one event per date and returns all events as an array.

 ### \Eventkrake\Location

-Creates a location object.
+Creates a location object and the additional info display and the admin meta box generation.

 ### \EventKrake\Artist

-Creates an Artist object.
+Creates an Artist object and the additional info display and the admin meta box generation.

+## Block Editor blocks

+### Eventkrake Events List

+Shows an events list.
+Offers several settings like date range and display of title, content and image.

 ## Shortcodes